ianyian/readmyobject/SUPPORT.md

-# Poker Chip Counter - Support & Help
+# Object Detector Pro Max - Support & Help

-Welcome to Poker Chip Counter support!
+Welcome to Object Detector Pro Max support!
 This guide will help you get the most out of the app.

 ## 📱 Quick Start Guide